-It doesn’t matter if you are running for mayor, county sheriff, town or state legislature.
-You will want a slogan to help brand your campaign.
-It should be memorable and concise.
-Basically, a slogan should summarize the essence of your campaign in a single phrase.
+It doesn’t matter if what you are running for, be it mayor, county sheriff, town, or state legislature – your campaign should have a slogan.
+Campaign slogans summarize the essence of your race in a single phrase.

 What are ways to get your message out to voters?

-There several traditional methods for getting your message out to the public.
+You can try to get your message out to voters by using traditional media, such as newspapers and television.
 Political advertising has a long a varied history.
 You’ll have a lot of competition to get voter’s attention during election season.
 The major communication mediums include:

-Campaign signs are another traditional advertising method for political campaigns.
+- Campaign signs are another traditional advertising method.
 Lawn signs help build name recognition for candidates.

-How can I leverage online advertising for my campaign?
+How can I leverage digital advertising for my political campaign?

 Most online advertising is of the paid type.
 If you are looking for any real exposure, you will need to spend money.
 The most common methods of promotion include:

 Social media platforms and search engines are demanding more transparency and verification from political advertisers.
-If you plan to advertise on a certain platform, make sure you know what information is required.
+If you plan to advertise on a certain platform, make sure you know what information is required to become authorized.
 Give yourself enough time to become properly verified.

 What is GOTV?

-An effective get out the vote campaign can make the difference between victory and defeat, especially in close races.
+GOTV focuses on turning out voters who are considered likely supporters by using reminders about voting deadlines, emphasizing how important their vote is, and/or applying pressure through fear tactics.
+An effective get out the vote strategy can mean the difference between victory and defeat, especially in close races.